ochestra-tech/.github/profile/README.md

-# Platform Design Specification
+# A Unified Kubernetes Management & Optimization Tool

-The Unified Kubernetes Management platform - kubeopera automates the complete lifecycle of Kubernetes management—from provisioning and application deployment to troubleshooting, security, and cost optimization.
-The platform enables organizations to streamline operations, reduce costs, and improve reliability.
+Ochestra provides a Kubernetes Management tool that automates the complete lifecycle of Kubernetes cluster setup and operations, from provisioning and application deployment to troubleshooting, security, and cost optimization.
+The tool would enable organizations to streamline operations, reduce costs, and improve reliability while maintaining optimum workload performance.

 ## System Overview